shripad-agashe/shripad-agashe.github.io/_posts/2014-11-26-Circuit-Breaker-Slow-Response.md

 So, by Little's law **N<sub>A</sub>** = ( **Processing time at A** + **B1** + **C1** ) * **X<sub>A</sub>**
 <br> Hence **N<sub>A</sub>** &prop; **B1** as well as **N<sub>A</sub>** &prop; **C1**

 Generally service response timeout value is set at much higher level than average response time value typically 4 to 10 times.
 Hence in case of persistent timeout response or near timeout response from remote service would mean 4 to 10 times increase in concurrency at client.
-Circuit breakers can alleviate this
+Circuit breakers can alleviate this problem.

 #Design considerations